 Every day begins with a crew meeting.
 This is a way to make every student feel included, to greet one another and to center themselves in the learning environment, to resolve any social issues, to address any concerns and to come together as a community.

-Learning Expeditions embed and integrate field studies, experts and service learning into a larger curriculum unit.
+We integrate real-world learning into a larger curriculum units.
 By traveling into the natural world as well as to regional, national and international communities and locales, students are able to extend and apply their learning in authentic ways and to engage in realistic, hands-on learning experiences.
 Equally important, our students are able to expand their scope of understanding about the world around them and truly develop and grow as global citizens by meeting with experts and professionals in the field.

 Beyond the classroom walls, students engage in acts of service, locally, nationally and globally.
 During field studies, they collaborate with local organizations, engage with relevant experts and contribute to their community through entrepreneurship and volunteerism.
 By giving and intentionally directing their efforts, intellect and resources to where it can benefit the greater good, students become active citizens in their communities.

 These are mixed age classes focusing on life skills such as photography, filmmaking, dancing, ceramics, and stewardship.
 Students choose their intensive in the beginning of each semester and enjoy mixing up the social dynamic through deep exploration of topics.